-Construction continues on Phases I - III, the widening from SR 85 to Wildhorse Drive.
-Phase IV, from Wildhorse to Crab Apple Drive has been added to the contract for Phases I-III.
+Construction continues on Phases I - IV, the widening from SR 85 to Crab Apple Avenue.
 Staff and the engineering consultant continue to meet bi-weekly to discuss ROW acquisition, permitting, and to facilitate the advancement of the project.
 The Triumph grant was approved in the amount of \$64.1 million; the first reimbursement for engineering costs has been submitted.
-Right-of-way acquisition for Phase V and the East-West Connector is sustantially complete, awaiting only resolution of final costs for a few parcels acquired by eminent domain.
-Design for all phases is now complete; permitting with USACE and FDEP is still ongoing.
-Phase V and the E-W Connector portions of the project have been bid, a contractor selected, and a limited Notice to Proceed issued.
+Right-of-way acquisition for Phase V and the East-West Connector is complete, awaiting only resolution of final costs for three parcels acquired by eminent domain.
+Design for all phases is now complete; permitting with USACE and FDEP is nearing completion.
+Phase V and the E-W Connector portions of the project were bid, a contractor selected, and a limited Notice to Proceed has been issued.